99x/serverless-dynamodb-local/README.md

 "serverless-dynamodb-local"
 ]
 ```
-* Open a commandline from your root Project folder and Launch a new dynamodb instance by running
+* Open a commandline from your root Project folder and Start a new dynamodb instance by running
 ```
-sls dynamodb launch -p 8000 // Note: there are more parameters in the list
+sls dynamodb start -p 8000 // Note: there are more parameters in the list
 ```
 * Go to [shell](http://localhost:8000/shell) in your browser and you should be able to see use the web shell